So where does one start on this journey?

 Why start with Ancestry.com?
 It is one of the three major DNA testing companies we affiliate with simply because the tools surrounding their genealogical tree building, in combination with a DNA kit, is an excellent resource to begin from.

 There is an investment to make subscribing to Ancestry.com.
 However, we have never regretted working with them.
 The combination of public member trees, hints, millions of public records, DNA testing, and a built in comparison tool with other like member’s trees, has the potential to be a big knock-out punch in regard to working with what little information we have.
-Usually the best route is to get a fourteen-day trial to Ancestry, then purchase their DNA kit that can include free shipping.
+Usually the best route is to get a fourteen-day trial to Ancestry, then purchase their DNA kit.

 While there are other DNA testing companies, the last of the three major DNA companies we recommend is 23andMe.
 The idea is to find the closest relatives in all three testing companies and hope they are able to share access to their family tree information.
 In addition to what matches we find close to the first to third cousin level, finding a willing genetic cousin who will actively assist you, can expedite your search even further.